 The yellow bullhead catfish is a solitary species that does not form schools or shoals like other fish species do.
 However, it can sometimes be found in large numbers during their spawning season when they congregate to reproduce.
 The spawning season typically occurs during late spring or early summer when water temperatures reach around 70 degrees Fahrenheit (21 degrees Celsius).
 During this season males will build nests out of leaves and sticks which they use to attract females for mating purposes.
 After reproduction takes place the female will lay her eggs in the nest before abandoning them to be cared for by the male until they hatch about three weeks later.

-See also What is Yellowish Cuckoo Bumblebee Animal
+See also What is Yellow-Eyed Penguin Animal

 In general, the yellow bullhead catfish is a hardy species that can survive even in poor water quality conditions and can tolerate temperatures ranging from 32-86°F (0-30°C).
 This makes them well suited for aquaculture purposes such as aquaponics systems and ornamental ponds where they provide excellent biological filtration services by consuming excess nutrients from their environment while also providing an attractive appearance for pond owners.